 ii.
 The President may call for the creation of a separate Credentials Review Committee to serve at the pleasure of the President.
 Provided that a simple majority of the Board concurs, the Credentials Review Committee shall be created expressly and solely for the purpose of reviewing applications for membership and whether a prospective or previously approved market meets the standards set in the bylaws and OPPM.

 This Committee shall have no authority to establish, adopt or publish the membership policies of the Corporation.
 At least one (1) person serving on this committee shall be a member of the Board, who shall serve as chair. d.
 The Board may establish other Committees of the Board as it deems necessary for the organization.

 i.
 The Election Committee shall administer all elections and membership votes concerning corporate governance of the Corporation, in accordance with the Articles of Incorporation, these Bylaws, applicable law, and the Corporation’s OPPM.
 Decisions of the Election Committee shall be final so long as such decisions were made in accordance hereof.

-The Election Committee shall consist of not less than three (3) nor more than five (5) Active Members, at least one (1) of which shall be a previous, but not currently seated, Director of the Corporation.
+The Election Committee shall consist of not less than three (3) nor more than five (5) Full Members, at least one (1) of which shall be a previous, but not currently seated, Director of the Corporation.
 Election Committee members shall be appointed by the President for a three (3) year term, and in such a manner as to ensure that at least one (1) member of the Election Committee has a term that overlaps with future committee members.